lunaticwhat/asus-q170t-hackintosh/README.md

 Since this is just a early release, I will looking for contributes from the whole Hackintosh community, and you to fix everything left ;)

+### What included:
+I can't remember them all atm, will update soon.

 ## Updating.

 A big thanks to r/hackintosh, tonymacx86, Hackintosh Vietnam, and specially who made all the bootloader, kexts, fixs, patches, any hackintosh stuffs !